 Big and old cities like Delhi and London that are full of museums and would leave you confused with choices.
 On a shorter visit sometimes we tend to fit in more than one museum in a day.
 This can leave you mentally exhausted and bored.
-Never plan to see more than one museum in a day.
+Never plan to see more than one in a day.
 You may not realize but visiting a museum is a mental exercise.
 You mentally move into a different space and time and absorb a lot of information both consciously and unconsciously.
-Save your energy by not putting more than one museum on the menu for a day.
+Save your energy by not putting more than one on the menu for a day.

 To take or not to take a Camera?

 Museums are not camera friendly places.
-A lot of museums like ASI museums in India do not allow photography at all.
+A lot of them like ASI museums in India do not allow photography at all.
 Some allow for an additional camera fee while others are generous and open to photography.
 Whatever the case may be, be sensitive to the fact that flash can be harmful to many artifacts especially old paintings.
 Never use flash on paintings and anything with a sensitive surface even when photography is allowed.
 Never try to steal a picture when it is not allowed.
 Unfortunately, a lot of objects like stone sculptures that can be photographed easily are kept behind glass panels with bad lighting that makes it very difficult to take pictures.
 Unless you really need to use the pictures like for writing a blog or for any other specific purpose, ditch the camera and simply enjoy the museum.
-You can always use museum brochure or website for reference.
+You can always use a brochure or website for reference.

 Do not miss

 Check out the highlight collection/object of the museum in the beginning so that you have all the time and energy to absorb it.
-Some examples are Miniature paintings gallery in National Museum, Delhi.
+Some examples are Miniature paintings gallery in the National Museum, Delhi.
 Or Didarganj Yakshi in Patna Museum, Veiled Rebecca at Salarjung museum in Hyderabad.
 Chola Bronzes at Chennai Museum or India’s first printing press at the Goa state museum.

 Cut the big ones in pieces